 Things to do in Quarteira: best of the small fishing village

-One of the best things to do in Quarteira is to visit Mercado da Fonte Santa (Quarteira Gypsy Market) on Wednesdays.
+One of the best activities in Quarteira is to visit Mercado da Fonte Santa (Quarteira Gypsy Market) on Wednesdays.
 Many vendors set up temporary stalls at the edge of town in a dusty parking lot and sell many items like clothing, shoes, accessories, household items, toys, Portuguese souvenirs, etc. The quality is just okay but everything is pretty cheap.

 I didn’t find too many things but it is still worth visiting.
 Also, this flea market has several food trucks.
-You can get donuts or bifana (sliced pork) sandwich for breakfast.
+You can get donuts or bifana sandwich for breakfast.

 From the Gypsy Market, walk down the Av. da Fonte Santa (main road) to Praia de Quarteira.
 It’s a bit of a walk – about 25 minutes.
 But the good news is it is all downhill.